-I absolutely love this region of France and being only four and a half hours from Stuttgart, it makes a perfect weekend trip for a “Taste of Champagne.”
+I absolutely love this region of France and who doesn’t love Champagne?
+It is roughly a four and a half hour drive from Stuttgart, Germany, making it a perfect weekend trip to France.
+Here is our quick itinerary for a “Taste of Champagne.”

-This year I took a group to visit historical Épernay to try the world famous Moët and Chandon winery, tour the city of Reims, visit markets and oh ~ yea… a little chocolate!
+This year, I took a group to visit historical Épernay to try the world-famous Moët and Chandon winery, a tour of the city of Reims, an opportunity to visit local markets, and a little chocolate!

-Researching a place to stay in this area was particularly difficult.
-The prices ranged from average to OMg… no kidding!
-So we would have had to spent a fortune to stay on Champagne Row (one of the most expensive streets in Europe) or some place moderate within walking distance to the sites of old town.
+I try to inform travelers as much “Where to stay” as well as “Where NOT to stay.”
+The Champagne region of France is unique and using a SEARCH engine like TripAdvisor/Booking.com can be at a disadvantage in these areas.
+While researching the area, I found it particularly difficult.
+The prices ranged from average to OMg expensive… no kidding!
+So we would have had to spend a fortune to stay on Champagne Row (one of the most expensive streets in Europe) or someplace moderate within walking distance to the sites of the old town.

 I chose something moderate… however my 3.5 star hotel was no where near 3.5 star.
 If you follow me on TripAdvisor (TravelwithWendyP) you’ll see it was not even close.
 It would have been different if the owners/front desk staff tried a little bit, but that seemed too bit of a stretch too.
 The Hotel de la Cloche is located right in the heart of old town for Epernay and externally the hotel looks adorable and quaint.
 It has a GREAT location, but that’s the ONLY thing going for it.
 Read my review on Booking.com as well, I took pictures and was descriptive as much as I could.